hardwario/bc-website/content/doc/projects/radio-flood-detector.md

 19. You should receive the push notification on your smart phone within a few seconds:

-20. Copy this URL to the clipboard for later use:
+20. Copy this key to the clipboard for later use:

     {{% img-zoom src="ifttt-18.png" %}}